v79/Cantilever/src/main/resources/CDK Migration Notes.md

 - I've added testcontainers to the project, which allows me to write unit tests for DynamoDB etc (via localstack) instead of always having to deploy to the cloud to test.
 This has required changes to how the DynamoDBService is created and injected.
 - I'm not saving ContentNode.Template quite right though - it's not including the `sections` array.
 - Still getting weird SLF4J errors in the Cloudwatch logs

+## 29/07/2025

+- A lot of fairly pointless faffing about with logging and version numbers and stuff.
+- Destroyed the dev stack and recreated it.